MissVeronica/um-unique-membership-id/README.md

 ## Updates
 1. Version 1.1.0 Updated for UM 2.8.3
+2. Version 1.2.0 #year# and minimum value for random

 ## Installation
 1. Download the zip file and install as a WP Plugin, activate the plugin.